 Adjustable Height Options Available

 Why Can’t I Just Use a Stool?

 It can be tricky for them to climb up on the stool without having something to hang onto.
-Toddlers tend to be pretty wobbly, too, so it is best to stay right next to them at all times when they are on a step stool in case they lose their balance.
+Toddlers tend to be pretty shaky, too, so it is best to stay next to them when they are on a step stool in case they lose their balance.